 Researchers at the Universidad Peruana Cayetano Heredia, in Lima, Peru, performed a 12-week double blind, placebo-controlled, randomized trial in which active treatment with different doses of maca was compared with placebo.
+The 2015 study was published in the journal Evidence-Based Complementary and Alternative Medicine.

 Men aged 21-56 years received 3 g of maca.
 An improvement in sexual desire was observed with maca at 8 weeks of treatment.
 Serum testosterone and estradiol levels were not different in men treated with maca than in those treated with placebo.